drivera123/LDRS500/unit-5-learning-activity.md

 ##### **Learning Activity 2**

-1. Read Chapter 11 in _Cases in Leadership_ and the article - _10 Characteristics of Effective Caring Leaders_.
+1. Read _Character and servant leadership: Ten characteristics of effective, caring leaders_ \(Spears, 2010\).
 2. Prepare a 400-word reflection in response to the instruction below and post to your blog:
-3. Describe the internal and external leadership actions a team leader should take when coordinating a group project in an organization.
+3. Integrating some of the characteristics outlined in the article, describe 2-3 actions a team leader should take when coordinating a group project in an organization.
 4. Use the categories 'Unit 5' and 'LDRS500'.

 ##### References

-Page, D., & Wong, T. P. \(2000\).
-[A conceptual framework for measuring servant leadership.
-The human factor in shaping the course of history and development](http://www.drpaulwong.com/wp-content/uploads/2013/09/Conceptual-Framework.pdf), 69-110.

 Marciano, P. L. \(2010\).
 Carrots and sticks don’t work: Build a culture of employee engagement with the principles of RESPECT.
 New York, NY: McGraw-Hill

 Oliver, S. \(2006\).
 Leadership in health care.Musculoskeletal care,4\(1\), 38.

+Page, D., & Wong, T. P. \(2000\).
+[A conceptual framework for measuring servant leadership.
+The human factor in shaping the course of history and development](http://www.drpaulwong.com/wp-content/uploads/2013/09/Conceptual-Framework.pdf), 69-110.

+Spears, Larry C. \(2010\) [Character and Servant Leadership: Ten Characteristics of Effective,Caring Leaders](https://www.regent.edu/acad/global/publications/jvl/vol1_iss1/Spears_Final.pdf).
+The Journal of Virtues & Leadership, Vol. 1 Iss.
+1, 2010, 25-30.

 Zaccaro, S. J., Rittman, A. L., & Marks, M. A. \(2002\).
 Team leadership.The Leadership Quarterly,12\(4\), 451-483.